comhon-project/comhon/README.md

 // load, update and save an object (from/to sql database or xml file or json file)
 $loadedPerson = $personModel->loadObject('id_of_a_person');
 $loadedPerson->setValue('age', 25);
-$loadedPerson->save()
+$loadedPerson->save();
 ```

 ## Motivation

-give a chance to make a comhon object managment in your project and avoid many specifics cases in your code source ( that is evil for me :) ) that make your project unmaintainable and hard to improve
+give a chance to make a comhon object managment in your project and avoid many specifics cases in your code source that make your project unmaintainable and hard to improve

 ## Installation